Mission

 Readmittance Procedure

 In order to be readmitted into the program after taking a leave of absence with permission, the student will need to complete a readmittance form and meet with program staff or faculty to develop a plan for program completion.
-After a leave of absence without permission, a student must apply for re-admittance and will
+A student must apply for re-admittance after a leave of absence without permission.
+Re-admittance applications will be reviewed by the PsyD Student Progress Committee (SPC).
+Students who are granted re-admission will be readmitted after a leave without permission will be readmitted on "Provisional" status.

 Reapplication Policy